Hudson's Bay Company: Hudson's Bay (1881–2025)

 The first Hudson's Bay Company department store opened in Winnipeg, Manitoba in 1881.
 The chain was rebranded "the Bay" in 1965, and "Hudson's Bay" in 2013.
-It was the final HBC retail operation at the time of its liquidation in 2025.

 HBC acquired the Morgan's department stores in 1960 and converted its Ontario stores to the Bay by 1968 and its Quebec stores to la Baie in 1973.
 Before the conversions, HBC updated the Morgan's logo to match the Bay's visual identity in 1965.
 HBC acquired the Simpsons department stores in Ontario and Quebec in 1978 and converted them to the Bay in 1991.
 The related Simpsons-Sears department stores were not acquired by the Bay, and became Sears Canada in 1978.